Public Record & Evidence Map – A Whistleblower Led Archive of:

 Aretha Franklin Amphitheatre – Detroit Riverfront

-Brand and sponsor materials present Agua Plus as a featured or official hydration partner of the Aretha Franklin Amphitheatre, a prominent Detroit waterfront venue.
+Brand and sponsor materials present AGUA Plus as a featured or official hydration partner of the Aretha Franklin Amphitheatre, a prominent Detroit waterfront venue.
 The relationship is used to borrow the cultural weight of the Aretha Franklin name and the venue’s civic standing when speaking with retailers, sponsors and investors.

 Issue: City-linked and culturally significant venues typically operate under strict ethics and reputational-risk frameworks.
 Once the full history of felony conviction, prohibition order and unresolved investor losses is placed alongside this sponsorship, internal compliance and governance teams must assess whether continued association is tenable.